idmillington/gnoam/README.md

 are equivalent.

-Similarly in `if` expressions, a variable used in a boolean expression will be `true` if the variable is not defined, if it is the number zero, if it is the empty string, or if it is the empty object.
+Similarly in `if` expressions, a variable used in a boolean expression will be false if the variable is not defined, if it is the number zero, if it is the empty string, or if it is the empty object (these are sometimes called 'falsy' values).
+All other values are treated as true (they are said to be 'truthy' values).

 So we can test for the variable above in a rule with

     [another-tag if variable] -> ...